JoachimJB/atv-gear-shifting-ros/README.md

 **Author:**
 - Joachim Jamtvedt Børresen (LoneWolf Kongsberg 2023 Bachelor thesis)
-  - **Main Responsibility:** Created and led the development of the head package.
+  - **Secondary Responsibility:** Created and led the development of the head package.
   - **Team Effort:** Acknowledges the collaborative effort of the team in achieving the project's goals.

 ## Problem Description